 and social interactions.
 It is equipped with a high tech 4K LED display wall, highly sophisticated sound, light and video conferencing equipment and offers a capacity for up to 120 people.
 Besides the regular university use, the flexibility allows hosting different non-university events like music acts, board meetings or product presentations.

-Additionally, the DesignLab offers the possibility to arrange moveable workbenches to be used as an extension of the FabLab I & II if needed.
+Additionally, the DesignLab offers the possibility to arrange moveable workbenches to be used as an extension of the FabLab if needed.

-FabLab I & II are providing easy to use and state-of-the-art digital production machines such as laser cutters, a waterjet cutter, high-resolution CNC milling machines, 3D printers of various technologies, a 3D scanner, a PCB printer and electronic work stations, equipped with everything needed for rapid prototyping.
+The FabLab is providing easy to use and state-of-the-art digital production machines such as laser cutters, a waterjet cutter, high-resolution CNC milling machines, 3D printers of various technologies, a 3D scanner, a PCB printer and electronic work stations, equipped with everything needed for rapid prototyping.

 Lobby - Space to exchange ideas and experiences